 and Château Doisy-Védrines

 (for Sauternes) all three goods classified in second place (Deuxième Cru Classé).

-taken over and received the today's name.
-Since 1992, Louis Lurton runs the business.
+taken over and received the current name.
+Louis Lurton has been running the business since 1992.
 The vineyards cover 3.5 hectares of vineyards with only Sémillon.
-The long-lasting noble sweet wine is aged 24 to 30 months in 25% new oak barrels.
-The vinification takes place in the neighboring, also in the possession of Lurton Château Climens
+The long-lasting noble sweet wine is aged for 24 to 30 months in 25% new barriques.
+The vinification takes place in the neighboring, also owned by Lurton Château Climens

 , The second wine is called "La Demoiselle de Doisy".